seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_slides.md

 ==  !
 [start=4]
-4. Detect communities with the "modularity" function in the statistics panel
+d.
+Detect communities with the "modularity" function in the statistics panel

  see tutorial 'simple project from A to Z' for this step

 ==  !
 [start=5]
-5. Give a different color to each community
+e.
+Give a different color to each community

 -> each group of terms, distinguished by a color, will represent a topic.